Linear equivalence of nonlinear recurrent neural networks

-We take the external drives $\xi_i(t)$ to be stationary processes drawn i.i.d.\ across units from a distribution $\mathcal{P}_\xi(\xi)$, not necessarily Gaussian.
-All of our results hold for general $\mathcal{P}_\xi(\xi)$, including the deterministic case $\xi_i(t) = 0$, which was the setting of the original \citet{sompolinsky1988chaos} work.
-For a treatment of white noise in this model, see \citet{schuecker2018optimal}.
+We take the external drives $\xi_i(t)$ to be stationary processes drawn i.i.d.\ across units from a distribution $\mathcal{P}_\xi(\xi)$, not necessarily Gaussian, and assume that they induce a stationary state of the activities $\phi_i(t)$.
+We further assume ergodicity, so that averages over external drives equal time averages, denoted $\tavgshort{\cdots}_t$.
+Throughout the main text, we assume sign-flip symmetry of the stationary state, giving $\tavgshort{\phi_i(t)}_t = 0$ \footnote{The two-site cavity construction of Section~\ref{sec:cavity} and derivations of Appendix~\ref{app:cavity_properties} hold without this assumption, and lifting it amounts to mean-centering quantities in the derivation.}.
+In the model of \citet{sompolinsky1988chaos}, this holds given odd $f(x)$ and $\mathcal{P}_\xi(\xi) = \mathcal{P}_\xi(-\xi)$.